MicrosoftDocs/win32/desktop-src/Fax/-mfax-using-the-fax-service-provider-api.md

 ---
-Description: 'The fax service provider (FSP) API allows you to integrate a fax device into the fax service.' ms.assetid: 'a8788e8a-e97c-4082-8e89-b6f4a7568d3a'
+Description: The fax service provider (FSP) API allows you to integrate a fax device into the fax service. ms.assetid: a8788e8a-e97c-4082-8e89-b6f4a7568d3a
-title: Using the Fax Service Provider API
+title: Using the Fax Service Provider API ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using the Fax Service Provider API